-• Government-Wide Financial Statements: The District's Statement of Net Position includes non-current assets and non-current liabilities of the District, which were previously recorded in the General Fixed Assets Account Group and the General Long-Term Debt Account Group, as applicable.
-In addition, the government-wide Statement of Activities column reflects depreciation expense on the District's capital assets, if any, including infrastructure.
+Government-Wide Financial Statements: The District's Statement of Net Position includes both non-current assets and non-current liabilities of the District, which were previously recorded in the General Fixed Assets Account Group and the General Long-Term Debt Account Group, as applicable.
+In addition, the government-wide Statement of Activities column reflects amortization expense on the District's intangible assets.